QuentinRa/blog.quentinra.dev/maths/optimization/index.md

 ## unconstrained optimization

-Here some methods used in unconstrained optimization, please **note** that some constrained optimization problems may be solved using unconstrained optimization methods, and if you got more than one result, then check the conditions
+Here are some methods used in unconstrained optimization, please **note** that some constrained optimization problems may be solved using unconstrained optimization methods, and if you got more than one result, then check the conditions